durancristhian/futbol/README.md

   SPREADSHEET_ID=<your-id> node scripts/list-worksheets.js
   ```

-* Duplicate `template.env`, rename it as `.env` and complete it with the right information.
+* Duplicate `.env.template`, rename it as `.env` and complete it with the right information.
 * Start the server:

   ```bash